Religious violence in Odisha: 2008 Kandhamal violence

-2024 Balasore anti-Hindu riots

-Anti Hindu violence broke up in Balasore on 17 July 2024.
-The clash erupted when a group of people staged a protest at the Bhujakhia Pir area to protest the presence of animal sacrifice on public road.
-They said animal sacrifice in public in unethical and would also lead to lots of blood and waste on road which would lead to extreme pollution.
-They also asked not to illegally slaughter the cows in public as it would hurt Hindu sentiments.
-They asked them to follow civic responsibility and not do such uncivil acts.
-The opposing Muslim group allegedly started throwing stones at the protestors leading to violent confrontation and targeted violence against Hindus.
-Armed with stones, sticks, glass bottles they set fire to Hindu vehicles and shops, broke into villages, pelting stones on houses of Hindus, setting many of them ablaze and vandalising the road.
-Half a dozen motorcycles were burned and 3 people were seriously injured.

-2025 Gopinathpur anti-Hindu riots

-On 17 June 2025, a Muslim mob violently attacked Scheduled Caste Hindus in Gopinathpur, Jagatsinghpur, Odisha, following a theft investigation.
-The assault, reported by Hinduphobia Tracker, involved desecration of Hindu symbols, caste-based slurs, and brutal attacks on men, women, and children, including a disabled minor, using rods, sticks, and sharp weapons.
-The mob vandalised a temple and a Tulsi plant during Raja festival preparations.
-An FIR was filed under Bharatiya Nyaya Sanhita and SC/ST Act against several named assailants.
-Despite police presence, the hour-long rampage left many injured.
-Over 100 Islamists brutally assaulted men, women and even children with rods, pipes, and weapons.
-A handicapped minor boy was also beaten.
+The 2008 Kandhamal violence was a massacre of Christians in Kandhamal, Odisha by Hindu nationalists.
+The violence resulted in many Christians killed and raped.

 2025 Cuttack violence

 Violence was reported in Cuttack, Odisha, on 4–5 October 2025 during Durga Puja idol-immersion processions.
 According to local media, clashes began near Dargah Bazar and Haathi Pokhari after some residents objected to loud music played by a procession organised by the Jhanjirimangala Bhagabat Puja Committee.

 Police reported that stones and glass bottles were thrown, injuring several people including Deputy Commissioner of Police Rishikesh Khilari Dnyandeo, and that vehicles and shops were damaged.

 Fresh incidents were reported the following day during a motorcycle rally linked to a bandh call by the Vishva Hindu Parishad, when stone-pelting and arson were reported in several areas, leaving civilians and police injured.

 Authorities imposed curfew orders under Section 144 of the Criminal Procedure Code and suspended internet services for 24 hours to curb the spread of rumours.

 Chief Minister Mohan Charan Majhi and opposition leaders appealed for peace and condemned the violence, which left dozens injured and led to multiple arrests before calm was restored by 7 October.